-Article 9.2 provides the limitations on admissible evidence, whether oral or written.
+Articles 9.2 and 9.3 provide the limitations on admissible evidence, whether oral or written.
 These limitations also apply to the production of documents pursuant to Article 3 and inspections pursuant to Article 7.
 These limitations are important, for they preserve the lines of distinction between the rights of the parties and the authority of the arbitral tribunal.
-While the provision states that the arbitral tribunal "shall" exclude evidence meeting one of the specified exceptions, the arbitral tribunal obviously retains its discretion to determine whether one of the specified criteria has been met.
+While Article 9.2 states that the arbitral tribunal "shall" exclude evidence meeting one of the specified exceptions, the arbitral tribunal obviously retains its discretion to determine whether one of the specified criteria has been met.
+In addition, the introductory language of Article 9.2, as revised by the 2020 Review Task Force, makes clear that the arbitral tribunal has discretion to exclude the evidence in whole or in part, depending on whether the grounds listed in Article 9.2 apply to the whole document or other evidence, or only to some of its parts.